francescazhang92/510-FinalProject/README.md

 line in the main directory.

-Before running the visualization code, make sure covid_news_recent .csv and covid_tweets.csv are downloaded correctly under data directory.
+Before running the visualization code, make sure covid_news_recent .csv and covid_tweets.csv are downloaded correctly under 510-FinalProject/data directory.
-Then, in the main directory of the project, in the command line, type "cd code" to change current working directory to 510-FinalProject/code.
+Then, in the 510-FinalProject directory, in the command line, type "cd code" to change current the working directory to 510-FinalProject/code.
 Then, simply type "python3 ./visualization_and_analysis.py" to generate the visualizations and analysis.

 ## Data collection